 without their consent.
 It is a

-felony and if convicted, a defendant may face time in state jail.
+felony offense and if convicted, a defendant will likely face incarceration.

 Unauthorized use of a vehicle charges may apply to any type of motor vehicle,

 Classified as a state jail felony under Texas Penal Code Section 31.07,

 this crime may be punishable by 180 days to 2 years in a state jail.
 A

 defendant may also face a fine of up to $10,000.
 Specific penalties, however,

 may vary depending on the particular nature of the offense as well as

 Building a Defense for Your Freedom

 Your freedom, job and future may be at risk if you have been accused of